social media

 Do you have to be Presbyterian to be part of Solar Under the Sun?

 Not at all!
-Of course, Presbyterians are excited about being involved in this ministry.
-We also welcome opportunities to work with other Christians and faith communities to help bring solar power to areas in need.
-Our Solar School has already graduated Catholics, Baptists, Methodists, and others, as well as plenty of Presbyterians.
+Presbyterians are excited to welcome opportunities to share this work with other Christians and faith communities to help bring solar power to areas in need.
+Among our Solar School graduates are Catholics, Baptists, Methodists, and people still searching for a faith community.
 Part of our joy is working together across congregational and denominational lines!

 Can I get a SUS solar power system for my home?

-Currently, our ministry is to communities in need in other countries, usually those without access to a reliable power grid system.
-But, you will learn a lot about solar energy and solar power systems at our Solar School to give you a base to help carry you to the next level!
+No, currently, our ministry is designed for communities in need in the developing world, usually those without access to a reliable power grid system.
+But, at solar school, you will learn a lot about solar energy and solar power systems, which will give you a base to explore the next level!

 I have a connection with a community in need in another country.
 How can I get a Solar Under the Sun system to them?

 All our systems are installed by volunteer teams who have been trained at Solar School.
 We encourage you to send at least one person to Solar 1 and one person to Solar 2.
-Then you'll be able to begin a conversation with your international partner about a possible SUS system.
+Then, you will have the skills to begin a conversation with your international partner about how an SUS system might meet their needs.

 I can't go to Solar School, but I'd still like to support this ministry.
 How can I help?